nicolehao34/LeadGen.AI/DOCUMENTATION.md

 - Additional qualifying criteria

 ### 2. Event Targeting
-Users select industry events from:
+The system queries the GPT-o4 model to search the web for the latest events in the previously selected indutry.
+Then the end-users can select industry events from:
 - Pre-synced events from web sources with proper citations
+- After clicking on sync web button, the newly updated events scraped from the internet using GPT-04
-- Custom uploaded events/companies
+- Custom uploaded events/companies (csv files)

 ### 3. Filtering Configuration
 Users define additional filters for lead generation: